-- The QRFH feed that was made specifically for Westford is being implemented. - Sources of RFI need to be isolated and mitigated. - The system temperature measurement capability will be tested. - Observations will be made to evaluate the sensitivity at all frequencies. - Geodetic sessions will be scheduled to evaluate the capability of the new systems.
+- The QRFH feed that was made specifically for Westford is being implemented. (see talk by Chris Beaudoin this afternoon) - Sources of RFI need to be isolated and mitigated. - The system temperature measurement capability will be tested. - Observations will be made to evaluate the sensitivity at all frequencies. - Geodetic sessions will be scheduled to evaluate the capability of the new systems.